TRIP-Lab/itinerum-tripkit/docs/outputs/complete_days.rst

 Special cases:

-* It is common that a user may legitmately make no trips on a participation day.
+* It is common that a user may legitimately make no trips on a participation day.
 In the case that there is a day without any trips, but the day prior and after are labeled complete and the distance between the last trip end and the next trip start is <= 750 meters, this day will be labeled "is_complete".
 Cases with more than 1 day without trips are not considered by this rule.

 Notes: